-All first year MS in Medical Physiology students are required to attend at least 75% of all departmental seminars in order to earn a Passing grade in the seminar courses (PHOL 498A and B).
-The departmental seminars include the Monday Physiology and Biophysics seminars (4:00-5:00 PM in E-501).
+All first year MS in Medical Physiology students are required to attend at least 75% of all departmental seminars.
+The departmental seminars include the Monday Physiology and Biophysics seminars (4:00- 5:00 PM in E-501).
 For each of these seminars, two papers will be provided for students to read before the seminar.
 One will be a general paper on the topic of the seminar and the other will be a recent paper by the seminar speaker related to the seminar topic.
-Before the seminar, students must take a 5 question quiz in Blackboard over these papers.
-An average score of 4 on all the seminar quizzes for the semester must be achieved in order for the student to Pass the course.
+After the seminar, students must take a 10 question quiz in ExamSoft over these papers.
 Other departmental seminars include Physiology and Biophysics dissertation seminars.
-Students are also expected to attend the Department's annual Frontiers Seminars.
-Students are also expected to attend the Department's alimital Promiters

-Seminar.
-Attendance will be taken at all seminars for MS in Medical Physiology

-Students.
-MS students taking the course over the Internet should send the Director of Physiology Seminars a list of seminars they have watched online (either as a live stream at: https://connect.case.edu/physiology or as a recorded seminar on Blackboard) immediately after the last required seminar of the semester.
+Students are also expected to attend the Department's annual Frontiers Seminar.
+Attendance will be taken at all seminars for MS in Medical Physiology Students.
+MS students taking the course over the Internet should send the Director of Physiology Seminars a list of seminars they have watched online (either as a live stream at: https://connect.case.edu/physiology or as a recorded seminar on Canvas) immediately after the last required seminar of the semester.
 After their first year of study, MS in Medical Physiology students are encouraged, but are not required, to attend departmental seminars.
+The students letter grade in the seminar course will be determined by their attendance and scores on the seminar quizzes administered after the Monday seminars.